 It can take plastic straws roughly 200 years or more to breakdown.
 If they end up in the ocean, the plastic will break into smaller microplastics that get eaten by marine life.
 Plastic straws also exude dangerous chemicals like BPA as they decompose, since they are made out of polypropylene, which can harm wildlife.
 Paper straws, on the other hand, fully decompose back into the environment in about 2 to 6 weeks.

 3. Using paper straws reduces one-time plastic use.

 People go through a staggering amount of straws.
 It’s estimated that Americans use about 390 million plastic straws each day.
 Limiting the use of plastic straws by switching to an alternative biodegradable solution reduces our reliance on one-time plastics and waste.

 4. Paper straws are better for marine life.

 No sea turtles were harmed in the making of this blog!
 Paper straws unravel in about 2 to 3 days and are completely gone in about 2 months.
 While plastic products can get permanently ingested or suck in wildlife, paper products break down without any lasting effects on the environment.

-To learn more about paper straw manufacturing and PVA glues, or if you are simply curious about sustainable solutions, contact the experts at LD Davis!
+To learn more about paper straw manufacturing and PVA glues, or if you are simply curious about sustainable solutions, check out our paper straw glue page or contact the experts at LD Davis!
 If you’re working on a project, we’d love to help you make an eco-friendly impact.